TheToriqul/Fitness-Website/README.md

 ## Future Enhancements

-- Implement a fully functional BMI calculator using JavaScript.
+- Expand the BMI calculator functionality:
+  - Add metric/imperial unit toggle
+  - Include body fat percentage estimation
+  - Add progress tracking features
-- Add a blog section for fitness tips and articles.
+- Add a blog section for fitness tips and articles
-- Integrate a workout scheduling system.
+- Integrate a workout scheduling system
-- Develop a mobile app version of the website.
+- Develop a mobile app version of the website
-- Consider developing a tablet-specific layout if needed in the future.
+- Consider developing a tablet-specific layout if needed in the future
+- Add exercise tracking and goal setting features

 ## Contributing